 I love all the different materials and textures Pia has used in this design, and the placement of the appliances works really well for cooking.

-The U-shape kitchen layout
+The U-shaped kitchen layout

-(This kind of layout is great for enclosing the chef in their own space. it includes three runs of units, which can either be on three walls, or on two walls with a peninsular).
+(This kind of layout is great for enclosing the chef in their own space. it includes three runs of units, which can either be on three walls, or on two walls with a peninsula).

 Option 1: Mayhul Nandha, studio manager and senior design, Brandt Kitchens